bbbradsmith/huffmunch/README.md

  Some of these have been retained as branches for research interest:
 * [Canonical](../../tree/1.4) - A
   [Canonical Huffman](https://en.wikipedia.org/wiki/Canonical_Huffman_code)
-  tree format produced 1-2% compression gain at a 400% speed expense.
+  tree format produced 1-2% compression gain at a 400% speed expense, and extra RAM usage.
+This was removed in version 1.5 to avoid further maintenance.
-  This was included as an alternative option until version 1.5, but was then removed to simplify the code of the primary useful version.
 * [RLE prepass](../../tree/rle-prepass) - Applied a simple
   [RLE compression](https://en.wikipedia.org/wiki/Run-length_encoding)
   to the input data before using Huffmunch on that result.